 They thrill me here, the seagulls.
 Above the Beneficial Savings Bank building on Broad at Chew Avenue, a block north of Broad and Olney, they weave and mull over a large billboard that sits on top of it.
 Rather, it’s the metal skeleton of a billboard, with remnants of once-confident ad copy disintegrating, the paper tatters dripping from its ribs, the sky growing in the spaces between, this colossus of conquered limbs astride the roof.

-I suppose that the pieces of billboard, ripped by the same winds holding these birds aloft, have just fallen and fluttered onto the old bank’s windows and ledges and “Available” sign, and blown onto the “Smooth Like That” and pawn shop storefronts and SEPTA buses and cars and curbs and streets and girls of Girls High ascending stairs from the subway.
+I suppose that the pieces of billboard, ripped by the same winds holding these birds aloft, have just fluttered down and fallen onto the old bank’s windows and ledges and “Available” sign, and blown onto the “Smooth Like That” men’s clothing store and pawn shop storefronts and SEPTA buses and cars and curbs and streets and girls of Girls High ascending stairs from the subway.
 Maybe workers dismantled the billboard but didn’t get all of it, leaving a few pieces hanging.

 Driving by it these years on my way to WRTI, I’ve noticed the building shedding itself with impunity onto the city below, but mainly I’m wondering why the seagulls are here, and why they thrill me.

 Seagulls, of course, are just gulls; we call them “seagulls” because at the edge of the ocean they’re ubiquitous.
 But gulls go wherever they like.
 Wherever they can eat is where they’ll live, and they eat just about anything, dead or alive, animal or vegetable.
 They scavenge like eagles, forage like juncos, and swipe bugs mid-air like barn swallows.
 They scoop up detritus from the water, steal eggs or chicks from nests, and drop clams and candy onto rocks or sidewalks to break and eat them.